-Art History, Business/Management/Finance, Communications, Culture, Drama/Theater/Performing Arts, Economics, Film Studies, Fine Arts, History, International Business, International Relations, Internship, Literature, Management, Natural Sciences, Philosophy, Political Science, Psychology, Religious Studies, Social Sciences/Sociology, Women's Studies
+Art History, Business, Communications, Economics, Film Studies, Finance, Global Studies, History, International Business, Literature, Management, Political Science, Psychology, Sociology, Theatre, Women's, Gender, and Sexuality Studies

 The IES: Study London program offers a large selection of courses, including international business, art history, liberal arts and humanities (with a British focus).
 There are various options for Penn State students to study in central London on this program.
 Students may take courses from the variety offered at the IES center.
 Students also have the option of taking one supplementary course option at a local institution, participating in creative workshops, or a 3-credit internship.
 IES: London also integrates field study into their courses, focusing on the many opportunities for learning that London presents.
 Visits have included art galleries and museums, a mosque, World War I battlefields, the Museum of Immigration, European Parliament and NATO headquarters, and walks through Dickens' London are examples of recent field study opportunities.